1broccoli/drivezonetuner/README.md

 # Drive Zone Tuner

-If you just want the .exe download releases. you still ned .net 9
+If you just want the .exe download releases. you still need .net 9

 Professional Car Tuning Application for Drive Zone